 The thing is, in addition to all those important activities, running faster also means running differently.
 Your technique has to change.
 Coaches often rely on these changes coming automatically as a result of training, but sometimes they don’t – many runners can’t feel what they need to do to increase their speed at certain thresholds even when their fitness should make it possible.
 Some react by keeping the mechanics of slower running but increase their effort, which is like trying to drive a car on the highway in too low a gear.
 Others just can’t work it out and their speed tops out mysteriously.

 The only way to fix this is with a learning process.
 Most runners need to learn how to run faster technically, as a separate issue from their fitness.
 They need help becoming more aware of how they’re running to begin with, then the opportunity to learn through experience and exploration what changes make running feel easier.
 They also need to stop equating running fast with running hard, since often it’s the very idea of running fast that makes a runner cling to technique that is too much work, and thus too slow.

 Moshe Feldenkrais said it best: “Where you feel great effort is where you lack skill.”
-As we mark the end of International Feldenkrais Week 2015 it seems fitting to quote him again.
 There’s nothing “just” about improving your skill, there’s nothing “just” about learning, period.
 It’s one of the most rewarding activities there is.
 If you’re working as hard as you can and not getting results, don’t listen to anyone who says you need to work harder.
 Instead, it’s time to learn.